plomgrading/plom/docs/linux_installation.md

 ```
   # pip3 install --upgrade --user pyqrcode pyzbar pymupdf jpegtran-cffi
 ```
-There are additional dependencies for the tensorflow-based ID reader:
+There are additional dependencies for the machine-learning-based ID Reader:
 ```
   # sudo dnf install python3-termcolor python3-wheel python3-grpcio \
                      python3-markdown python3-h5py
-  # pip3 install --user imutils lapsolver opencv-python tensorflow
+  # pip3 install --user imutils lapsolver opencv-python scikit-learn
 ```
 If you're building a production server you may want to ignore some of the above and instead use pinned versions: